build-on-aws/amazon-bedrock-minecraft-agent/README.md

 ## Mineflayer Library

-The Minelayer library is a powerful tool for building Minecraft agents and automating tasks within the game world.
+The Mineflayer library is a powerful tool for building Minecraft agents and automating tasks within the game world.
 It provides a set of classes and functions that abstract away low-level details, making it easier to develop complex behaviors and interactions.

 ## Disclaimers

 This project is a proof of concept and is not intended for production use.
-It is provided as an example of how to build return control agents using the Agents for Amazon Bedrock framework and the Minelayer library.
+It is provided as an example of how to build return control agents using the Agents for Amazon Bedrock framework and the Mineflayer library.

 ## Security